nss-day-cohort-38/celebrity-tribute-baffling-bison/README.md

 We want to see a list of recent news that might be connected, in any way, to the artist and/or their estate.
 It should include the following components.

 1. Recent events that might be connected to artist.
-1. Make sure you include the likelihood rating for each event, on a scale of 1-10.
 1. Each event should include: related image, date, location, type of event, collaborators, and where the event occured or to purchase tickets.